myspc-development/art-test/README.md

 ## Portfolio Meta Migration

 Older versions saved portfolio links and visibility using the meta keys `_ap_portfolio_link` and `_ap_visibility`.
 These have been renamed to `portfolio_link` and `portfolio_visibility`.
 When the plugin loads in the admin area it copies any existing values to the new keys and removes the legacy ones.

+## Event Gallery

+Single event pages display gallery images using [Swiper](https://swiperjs.com/).
+The minified assets live in `assets/libs/swiper/` and are enqueued only when viewing an individual event.
+A small initialization script sets up the slider targeting `.event-gallery`.